ddcovery/expressive_sort/README.md

 For better measurement:
 * each test is internally ran 5 times, each time with a newly generated set of numbers (to avoid run-to-run optimization effects).
-* Between compilers tests, there is a pause of 30s to normalize system (Mainly CPU temperature)
+* Between compilers (or interpreters) tests, there is a pause of 30s to normalize system (Mainly CPU temperature)

 The results, as CSV, are